shirhatti/EntityFramework.Docs/ef/modeling/max-length.md

 ---
 uid: modeling/max-length
 ---
+# Maximum Length

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Maximum Length

 Configuring a maximum length provides a hint to the data store about the appropriate data type to use for a given property.
 Maximum length only applies to array data types, such as `string` and `byte[]`.

+> [!NOTE]
-Note: Entity Framework does not do any validation of maximum length before passing data to the provider.
+> Entity Framework does not do any validation of maximum length before passing data to the provider.
 It is up to the provider or data store to validate if appropriate.
 For example, when targeting SQL Server, exceeding the maximum length will result in an exception as the data type of the underlying column will not allow excess data to be stored.

 ## Conventions